Femeuc/Restaurant-Project/README.md

 # restaurant-project
-My restaurant project in wordpress
+My restaurant project in wordpress.
+These two files come from a wordpress plugin called Duplicator, you can duplicate my original website with them.